The History of UK Jazz Dance

-The Dood: So tell me, was there rivalry between IDJ dancers and Brothers in Jazz?
+The Dood: So tell me, was there a rivalry between IDJ dancers and Brothers in Jazz?

-Snowboy: Of course there was rivalry between Brothers in Jazz and IDJ.
-Brothers in Jazz formed from seeing IDJ…but they had their own way of dancing and realised they had to adapt their style, because the jazz being played down south was so much faster than what was being played up north….Also it was a different way of looking at things on the dance floor, attitude wise.
+Snowboy: Of course there was a rivalry between Brothers in Jazz and IDJ.
+Brothers in Jazz formed from seeing IDJ…but they had their own way of dancing and realised they had to adapt their style because the jazz being played down south was so much faster than what was being played up north….Also, it was a different way of looking at things on the dance floor, attitude-wise.

 Snowboy/Dr Bob Jones